tbep-tech/hmpu-workflow/README.md

 [![DOI](https://zenodo.org/badge/226996253.svg)](https://zenodo.org/badge/latestdoi/226996253)

 Workflows for recreating and updating analyses for the [Habitat Master Plan Update](https://drive.google.com/file/d/1Hp0l_qtbxp1JxKJoGatdyuANSzQrpL0I/view?usp=drivesdk).
 Note that the acreages reported in this repository are not verified.
 Acreages reported in the HMPU document are the accepted values.
-This repository is an attempt to reproduce values in the HMPU using a completely transparent and reproducible workflow.
+This repository reproduces values in the HMPU using a completely transparent and reproducible workflow.

+For an assessment of land use changes using Shiny, see the separate repository here: https://github.com/tbep-tech/landuse-change

 * Summary of the Opportunity Assessment Analysis (Table 5-3 HMPU doc):
      * Tampa Bay watershed: [table](https://tbep-tech.github.io/hmpu-workflow/current_table.html), [map](https://tbep-tech.github.io/hmpu-workflow/oppmap.png)